-51 As to the tablet's two layers ..., the public concerned is used to seeing different colour features in detergent preparations. ...
+61 As to the tablet's two layers, one of which is white with green speckles and the other green, the public concerned is used to seeing different colour features in detergent preparations. ...
 The coloured particles thus suggest certain qualities, although that does not mean that they can be regarded as a descriptive indication in terms of Article 7(1)(c) of Regulation No 40/94.
 However, it does not follow from the fact that that ground for refusal is inapplicable that the coloured elements necessarily confer a distinctive character on the mark applied for.
 Where, as in the present case, the target sector of the public sees the presence of coloured elements as a suggestion that the product has certain qualities, and not as an indication of its origin, there is no distinctive character.
-The fact that consumers may nevertheless get into the habit of recognising the product from its colours is not enough, in itself, to preclude the ground for refusal based on Article 7(1)(b) of Regulation No 40/94.
+The fact that consumers may nevertheless get into the habit of recognising the product from its colours is not enough, on its own, to preclude the ground for refusal based on Article 7(1)(b) of Regulation No 40/94.
 Such a development in the public's perception of the sign, if proved, may be taken into account only for the purposes of Article 7(3) of Regulation No 40/94.